 d.
 Cooling Water Intake Structures: The Clean Water Act Section 316(b) Existing Facilities Rule became effective on October 14, 2014.
-This rule is intended to reduce damage to fish and shellfish due to impingement, when organisms are trapped against inlet screens, and entrainment, when small organisms are drawn through the screens into the facility's cooling water system.
+This rule is intended to reduce impacts to fish and shellfish due to impingement, when organisms are trapped against inlet screens, and entrainment, when small organisms are drawn through the screens into the facility's cooling water system.
 Facilities capable of withdrawing at least 2 million gallons per day are generally subject to the rule.
 Facilities that are subject to the rule must, at a minimum, submit a series of reports which describe the design and operation of the cooling water intake, as well as physical and biological characteristics of the cooling water source waterbody.
 For some facilities, operational or design changes will be necessary to meet the requirements of the rule.
 Potential design changes range from enhanced screening and reconfiguration of water intake systems to installation of closed-cycle cooling towers to reduce flow rates.
 Of the SCE&G generating facilities potentially subject to the rule, two, Wateree and Cope Stations, currently meet Best Technology Available (BTA) requirements for impingement mortality and entrainment.
 Two others, McMeekin and Jasper Stations, have been determined to be not-in-scope of the rule.
-An entrainment study is currently ongoing at Summer Station Unit 1 and will be completed in 2016.
-The Company is currently in discussions with the SCDHEC regarding compliance requirements for Urquhart Station and Williams Station.
+An entrainment study at Summer Station Unit 1 was completed in 2016 and recommends no modifications to the intake structure.
 A biological study plan, which would evaluate current impacts to fish and shellfish, is being developed for Urquhart Station.
+Finally, Williams Station was issued a permit in December 2016 that requires biologic and intake study plans be conducted over the five year permit life.
+Modifications to the Williams Station intake structure, if any, may be delayed due to interferences of this intake with the Charleston Water Service intake for drinking water supplied to the Charleston Metro area.